MimiMagusin/HackerClone-GraphQL-and-NodeJS/README.md

 GraphQL is placed between your Client(s) and your database or API(s).
 The client talks to GraphQL, Graphql talks to the backend/db.

+> In this project, we are using graphql as a backend so it is talking directly to the database.

 ## Which steps to take...
-When building a server, you are basically constantly defining your query and mutation types (and possibly more specific types such as **user** and **link** in this repository) in `src/schema.graphql`, build build a resolver for it in the corresponding `resolver file`.
+When building a server, you are basically constantly defining your query and mutation types (and possibly more specific types such as **user** and **link** in this repository - which is called **_adding root fields_**) in `src/schema.graphql`, build a resolver for it in the corresponding `resolver file`.

+> Extra steps in this project are to add the data types to the `database/datamodel.graphql` and deploy the prisma database to make sure we can communicate with the Prisma database.

 ## Schemas and Types